Funding & Research Grants

 2022 - 2023

 Center of European Studies, University of Florida.
 European Studies Working Group Conference Grant.
-European and American perspectives on Technology and Culture in the Built Environment.
+European and American Perspectives on Technology and Culture in the Built Environment.

 Principal Investigator. $5,000